base-1/ML-functionalities/README.md

 - Then it asks you the total sample size you are looking for and the event rate you want in the sample.
 - Then it asks you to enter the variable by which you want to stratify the sampling.
 - Implements the sampling and provides the output sample data.

+**4. META_DATA_CALC:** is a python function that calculates essential meta data and summary information about your dataset.
+- Before beginning any Data Science project, it is essential to know basic information like:
+  - Variable names
+  - Data Types of the variables (how many numeric/character variables are present)
+  - Summary statistics of the numeric variables
+  - Percentage of missing values in each variable
+- All these measures are calculated using this function